Random Alloy Codes and the Fundamental Limits of Coded Distributed Tensors: Introduction

+The model we consider is the master-worker model of distributed computing where there is a centralized node, \emph{i.e.,} the master, which sends out the computational tasks to the workers and then receives their results.

-This paper offers a novel information-theoretic framework for the analysis of the complexity, numerical stability, and security of distributed fault tolerant tensor computations.
-Far from being a purely theoretical contribution, we show that our scheme leads us to construct two families of practical code constructions which we call the \textit{global random p-adic codes} and the \textit{locally random p-adic alloy codes}; furthermore, we prove that our constructions give better performance than many benchmarks, \emph{e.g.,} the state-of-the-art algorithms in coded distributed computing.
-As a result, the construction of the \textit{locally random p-adic alloy codes} gives a procedure for uniformly and effectively converting computationally efficient tensor rank decomposition into fault tolerant distributed coded algorithms; in particular, our algorithm gives an explicit construction that archives the theoretical bound in \cite{Yu2018StragglerMI} with (arbitrarily) high probability.
-This main intuition behind the framework is to consider a probabilistic definition of the recovery threshold that differs from the current one in use; \emph{i.e.,} instead of considering algorithms that satisfy the condition ``results from any $k$ out of $n$ workers allows the algorithm to terminate correctly'' we consider schemes that satisfy the weaker but more general condition ``with probability close to 1, results from the first $k$ out of $n$ workers allows the algorithm to terminate correctly''; \emph{i.e.,} this paper considers the \textit{typical fault pattern}.
-All of this culminates in what we call the source channel seperation theorem for coded disttributed tensor compuation, see Sec.~\ref{sec:la_code}.
+This paper offers a novel information-theoretic approach for analyzing the communication complexity of distributed fault-tolerant tensors computation and matrix multiplication in this model.
+Our scheme leads us to construct two families of practical code constructions which we call the \textit{globally random alloy codes} and the \textit{locally random alloy codes}; furthermore, we prove that our constructions give better performance than many benchmarks, \emph{e.g.,} the state-of-the-art algorithms in coded distributed computing.
+Our algorithm gives an explicit construction that archives the theoretical bound in \cite{Yu2018StragglerMI} with (arbitrarily) high probability.
+We give an implementation that achieves a (probabilistic) bound of $\mathcal{O}(x^{1-\alpha})$ for matrix multiplication of two $x \times x$ block matrices, where $\alpha = 0.321334...$ is the current bound for the dual exponent given in \cite{doi:10.1137/1.9781611977912.134}.
+We consider schemes that satisfy the weaker but more general condition ``with probability close to 1, results from the first $k$ out of $n$ workers allow the algorithm to terminate correctly''; \emph{i.e.,} this paper considers the \textit{typical fault pattern}.
+Our main contributions are: 1) constructing random codes that work for arbitrary fields (cf. \cite{Subramaniam2019RandomKC} which only works for characteristic 0 fields), 2) constructing codes that allow for more than $q$ evaluation points over a finite field, 3) proving that a very large class of outer product codes do not exist over finite fields, and 4) constructing codes that can use less than a factor of 2 many machines in comparison with their un-coded algorithm (cf. \cite{Yu2018StragglerMI} which needs at least 2 times as many machines in comparison to their uncoded counterpart).